danieljstvincent/Christmas-Land-AR/README.md

 Time spent: **150** hours spent in total

-## User Stories
+## Technologies used

-● Developed a native iOS app using SwiftUI and Swift
-● Using RealityKit and ARKit to create an Augmented Reality Christmas Experiences ● Storage all thumbnails images and 3D assets using Firebase ● Converted 3D assets from .obj files to apples.USDZ using apple Realty Converter
+Developed a native iOS app using SwiftUI and Swift Using RealityKit and ARKit to create an Augmented Reality Christmas Experiences Storage all thumbnails images and 3D assets using Firebase Converted 3D assets from .obj files to apples.USDZ using apple Realty Converter

 ## Video Walkthrough